 - 1. Effectively prohibiting non-storm water discharges into the MS4 unless otherwise permitted by Section I. B. - 2.
 Reducing pollutants to the maximum extent practicable (MEP).
-Compliance with this permit and implementation of the storm water management program establishes this MEP requirement.
+Compliance with this permit, completion of TMDL benchmarks, and implementation of the storm water management program establishes this MEP requirement.